Hafeezpet

-Hafeezpet is a neighbourhood in Hyderabad, India.
+Hafeezpet is a neighborhood in Hyderabad, India.
 It is close to Kukatpally, Madhapur and Miyapur.
 It is administered as Ward No. 109 of Greater Hyderabad Municipal Corporation.

 Public transport

 Hafeezpet is only 4 to 5 km away from Madhapur HiTech City.
-It has MMTS Railway Station and the TSRTC Bus Number for Hafeezpet are 222 (Koti-Lingampally-Patanchoru), 10H (Allwayn Colony - Secundrabad), 216 k/l (Lingampally - Mehdipatnam).
+It has MMTS Railway Station and the TSRTC Bus Number for Hafeezpet are 222 (Koti-Lingampally-Patanchoru), 10H (Allwayn Colony - Secundrabad), 216 K/L (Lingampally - Mehdipatnam).